simul/simul.github.io/unrealengine/Instructions.md

 * You can see changes to the properties (e.g. "preview") only if the edited asset is also assigned to the level's TrueSkySequenceActor!
 The trueSky plugin renderer uses only the asset which is referenced from that actor.
 If you are editing some other asset (which is not assigned to the TrueSky actor of the current level) then you won't see any visualization of it.

-* Your changes in TrueSky properties are saved to the asset when you close the editing window.
-If the plugin has been compiled with autosaving on (#define ENABLE_AUTO_SAVING), it saves changes automatically every X seconds (currently X=4).

 * If the TrueSkySequence asset has been changed, it can be saved to the disc by right-clicking on it and choosing "Save".
-You are also prompted about any unsaved assets when closing Unreal Editor.

 * You can edit any number of TrueSkySequence assets at once.
 However, only that which is also assigned to the active TrueSkySequenceActor is visible in editor's rendering window.

-* Multiple TrueSkySequenceActors can be added to the level, but only one is active at any time.

 * To add clouds, double-click the TrueSKY Sequence Asset and right-click on the timeline to add cloud keyframes.